Northern Lights Tours & Trips in Norway

 Hunt for northern lights on this 6-night winter cruise from Oslo to Tromsø aboard the MS Trollfjord, with nightly chances to view auroras from the ship's deck under clear Arctic skies.
 Sail through Norway's fjords and along the Lofoten Islands during optimal aurora season.

-Duration 10 days Destinations Oslo, Gol, Bergen, Flam Age Range All Ages Welcome Operator Globus From $3,325
+Duration 5 days Destinations Tromso, Sommaroy Age Range All Ages Welcome Operator V.O.S – Vision of Scandinavia From

-Duration 7 days Destinations Tromso, Alta, Lyngseidet, Olderdalen, Honningsvag, Skarsvag, Hammerfest Age Range Ages 25+ Operator On The Go Tours From $3,675
+Duration 7 days Destinations Tromso, Alta, Honningsvag, Skarsvag, Hammerfest Age Range Ages 10+ Operator V.O.S – Vision of Scandinavia From

-What our customers ask about Northern Lights Tours in Norway
+What our customers ask about Northern Lights Tours & Trips in Norway

 When is the best time to see the Northern Lights in Norway?